Back in May 2018, we posted an article about a rumour doing the rounds the year before (2017), that BizTalk Server was about to be retired!

 Also, it’s now even more closely aligned with Azure and boasts a new level of security.
 As a result, Microsoft says this is the safest BizTalk Server release and enables a seamless hybrid integration.

-So, if you’re an existing BizTalk user and want to know how the 2020 version will benefit your business, call us for an informal chat on 01342 590051.
+If you’re an existing BizTalk user and want to know how the 2020 version will benefit your business, call us for an informal chat on 01342 410223.

-With almost 20 years experience we like to think we know a thing or two about the Microsoft integration arena.
+With almost 20 years of experience, we like to think we know a thing or two about the Microsoft integration arena.
 Consequently, if your business is new to cloud and hybrid-based integration solutions, we recommend Azure Integration Services.
+We also have experience in migrating applications from BizTalk Server to Application Integration Services, and so can assist with this as required.

 If you have any questions that you’d like answered by a software development expert, contact us here.